circinusX1/squirell-rat/README.md

 # changes.

-   * the sqrat calls into squirrel are now done over pointers to squirril functions.
+   * the sqrat calls into squirrel are now done over pointers to functions.
    * Therefore the structure carying the functors has to be initalised once in the main program as: